-1: As Abraham Lincoln said in his 1858 address at the Republican State Convention in Illinois, "[a] house divided against itself cannot stand ."
+1: As Abraham Lincoln said in his 1858 address at the Republican State Convention in Illinois, "[a] house divided against itself cannot stand \ \ \."
 Abraham Lincoln, Address at the Republican State Convention, Springfield, Ill.
 (June 16, 1858).

-the trial justice's grant of Marion's motion for a new trial on damages conditioned upon plaintiffs' rejection of a remittitur.
+trustee of Paul's trust.
+The plaintiffs appeal the trial justice's grant of Marion's motion for a new trial on damages conditioned upon plaintiffs' rejection of a remittitur.
 They also appeal the judgment that entered in favor of Citizens on the undue influence claim.
 That judgment entered after the trial justice decided to invoke his right to rule on undue influence in equity and deem the jury verdict on that issue purely advisory.
 Marion cross-appeals the trial justice's denial of her motions for judgment as a matter of law and the conditional grant of a new trial.